-Also as in \citeA{Yu2019}, the rotary spectra are integrated over specific frequency bands: semi-diurnal ($\pm [1.9,2.1]$ cpd), diurnal ($\pm [0.9,1.1]$ cpd), high frequency ($> 0.5$ cpd and $<-0.5$ cpd), and near-inertial ($\pm [0.9,1.1] f$, where $f$ is Coriolis frequency).
-Low-frequency kinetic energy is taken as total kinetic energy, computed as the time-mean of the squares of the zonal velocity time series plus the time-mean of the squares of the meridional velocity time series, minus high-frequency kinetic energy, the latter computed from the spectra.
+In order to produce maps of KE in specific frequency bands, we proceed as in \citeA{Yu2019} for the models: the $1^\circ \times 1^\circ$ gridded rotary spectra are integrated over various frequency bands: semidiurnal ($\pm [1.9,2.1]$ cpd), diurnal ($\pm [0.9,1.1]$ cpd), high frequency ($> 0.5$ cpd and $<-0.5$ cpd), and near-inertial ($\pm [0.9,1.1] f$, where $f$ is the Coriolis frequency).
+Low-frequency KE is taken as total KE, computed as the time-mean of the squares of the zonal velocity time series plus the time-mean of the squares of the meridional velocity time series, minus high-frequency KE, the latter computed from the spectra.

-Our definitions of the bands present some challenges for near-inertial motions.
-First, the near-inertial band as defined above covers only the ``local'' near-inertial KE.
-Near-inertial motions, like low-mode internal tides, can propagate over long distances \cite{Alford2003a,Simmons2012}, and in such cases their frequency is no longer equal to the local value of $f$.
-Second, our analysis, like that of \citeA{Yu2019}, does not distinguish between near-inertial and diurnal motions where the definitions of these bands overlap, namely, within 24.1-37.5$^{\circ}$ of latitude.